alinush/alinush.github.io/_includes/refs.md

 [^XZZplus19e]: **Libra: Succinct Zero-Knowledge Proofs with Optimal Prover Computation**, by Tiancheng Xie and Jiaheng Zhang and Yupeng Zhang and Charalampos Papamanthou and Dawn Song, *in Cryptology {ePrint} Archive, Paper 2019/317*, 2019, [[URL]](https://eprint.iacr.org/2019/317)

 [^YCR14]: **DTKI: a new formalized PKI with no trusted parties**, by Jiangshan Yu and Vincent Cheval and Mark Ryan, *in The computer journal.
 Vol. 59 No. 11, pp. 1695-1713, 2016*, 2014

+[^YCWplus24e]: **Siniel: Distributed Privacy-Preserving {zkSNARK**, by Yunbo Yang and Yuejia Cheng and Kailun Wang and Xiaoguo Li and Jianfei Sun and Jiachen Shen and Xiaolei Dong and Zhenfu Cao and Guomin Yang and Robert H. Deng, *in Cryptology {ePrint} Archive, Paper 2024/1803*, 2024, [[URL]](https://eprint.iacr.org/2024/1803)

 [^YH23e]: **Two Shuffles Make a RAM: Improved Constant Overhead Zero Knowledge RAM**, by Yibin Yang and David Heath, *in Cryptology ePrint Archive, Paper 2023/1115*, 2023, [[URL]](https://eprint.iacr.org/2023/1115)